 Also known as FR-4 or FR4, Fr-4 stands for flame retardant, and the four indicates a class of the materials used.
-Fr-4 is a name as well as a rating.
+Fr-4 is a name, as well as a rating.
 It is used as a name during the manufacture of a PCB and the fiberglass-reinforced with epoxy-laminated sheets.
-As a rating, the Fr-4 is used in the grading of the epoxy laminate sheets as an indication of their quality.
+As a rating, the Fr-4 is used to grade the epoxy laminate sheets as an indication of their quality.

-If you often deal with PCBs, it is likely that you are familiar with the Fr-4 material.
+If you often deal with PCBs, you are likely familiar with the Fr-4 material.
 It is a popular PCB base material as it is the main ingredient used in the manufacturing of rigid circuit boards.

 Image 2: Standard PCB Fr-4 Thickness

 The Fr-4 standard PCB thickness is measured in millimeters or inches.
-The use of either calibration depends on what the designer or manufacturer prefer.
-Due to the popular use of the Fr-4 substrate, the range of its subsequent board thickness can go to some extreme.
-It is usually from 3" all the way to 10".
+The use of either calibration depends on what the designer or manufacturer prefers.
+Due to the widespread use of the Fr-4 substrate, the range of its subsequent board thickness can go to some extreme.
+It is usually from 3" to 10".

 So with such a wide range of Fr-4 thickness, what factors would a designer consider in the manufacturing of a PCB?

-Component Compatibility: Even though the Fr-4 can be used in the manufacturing of almost any printed circuit board, its thickness has effects on the board component compatibility.
-For instance, large through-hole PCB parts differing with most components as they have through-holes that require small PCB thickness.
+Component Compatibility: Even though the Fr-4 can be used to manufacture almost any printed circuit board, its thickness has effects on the board component compatibility.
+For instance, sizeable through-hole PCB parts differing with most components as they have through-holes that require small PCB thickness.

-Space: Space is an indispensable factor when designing PCBs especially during manufacture of small devices such as USB connectors and Bluetooth Accessories.
-In turn, thinner boards are fitting where saving space is vital.
+Space: Space is an indispensable factor when designing PCBs, especially during the manufacture of small devices such as USB connectors and Bluetooth Accessories.
+In turn, thinner boards are fitting, where saving space is vital.

-Flexibility: It is debatable of whether flexibility arises from thinner or thicker boards but the right answer would be- it depends on where the PCB is being used and its application.
-Let us take an example of the application of the Electronic Control Unit in the medical field; thinner boards ensure you encounter less stress.
-At this situation, thinner boards result to very flexible PCBs.
+Flexibility: It is debatable whether flexibility arises from thinner or thicker boards, but the right answer would be- it depends on where the PCB is being used and its application.
+Let us take an example of applying the Electronic Control Unit in the medical field; thinner boards ensure you encounter less stress.
+In this situation, narrower boards result in very flexible PCBs.

-However, when a PCB is being manufactured using thinner boards can be troublesome especially during soldering.
-Due to their flexibility, the boards are likely to bend when they are soldered causing the other components to curve in an undesired angle.
-In the process, the components and their connections can also break resulting to a damaged board.
+However, when a PCB is being manufactured using thinner boards can be troublesome, especially during soldering.
+Due to their flexibility, the panels are likely to bend when they are soldered, causing the other components to curve in an undesired angle.
+In the process, the members and their connections can also break, resulting in a damaged board.